 Communications Team Chair

 The last time I was on a synagogue board was when I was president of my youth group in Buffalo, NY.
 I was forced to join youth group by my parents, but it changed my life.
-Now that I’m married with two kids (in elementary and middle school), I have a vested interest in making our Temple — of which I’ve been a member since 2008 — a true community so they reap the same benefits.
+Now that I’m married with two kids, I have a vested interest in making our Temple — of which I’ve been a member since 2008 — a true community so they reap the same benefits.
 Professionally, I’m a freelance journalist with a Master’s in Journalism from UC Berkeley, and am utilizing my interests and skills in chairing the re-instituted Communications team.

 Engagement Team Co-Chair

 Jeff has been a Temple Emanuel member since before he was born.
 His parents were members when Temple was just a foundation.
 Jeff was born in Mt.
 Lebanon and now lives in Upper St Clair.
 He and his wife Suzanne officially rejoined when their eldest daughter was starting kindergarten over 20 years ago.
 Prior to his current stint on the Board, Jeff served as Brotherhood president and was on the fundraising team.
 Jeff feels that it is important to be involved with Temple in ways other than just financial.
 Suzanne and Jeff own and operate Eden’s Market – a Gluten Free Emporium in Mt Lebanon; the store specializes in natural and organic allergy friendly foods and food based nutritional supplements.
-The Weiner household currently consists of Jeff, Suzanne, their children Chelsea (26) Zoe (24) Taylor (21) and Eden (15), three cats and a dog.
+The Weiner household currently consists of Jeff, Suzanne, their children Chelsea, Zoe, Taylor, and Eden, three cats and a dog.
 In addition to his involvement at Temple, Jeff is the head of The Gluten Intolerance Group Western Pa chapter, a national organization providing information and education regarding Celiac disease and Gluten Intolerance.
 He is on the board of The Mt.
 Lebanon Partnership and is a member of the Dallas Lodge of A&FM (Masons).